avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 <details markdown="1">

 1. __Born:__ 1957 Canada.
 2. ___Aliyah_ (English: immigration to Israel)__: 1983.
+Triple great grandfather was a disciple of the Vilna Gaon (Hebrew: _Gra_) who is buried on the Mount of Olives (Hebrew: _Har HaZeitim_).
 3. __Married:__ 2 boys + 2 girls, all married with many grandchildren. all of whom live in _Eretz Yisrael_ (English: the Land of Israel).
 4. __Religious Beliefs:__ God-fearing observant Jew and Zionist.
 5. __IDF Reserves:__ 1988-2001 combat infantry sergeant, where I served in the Central Command (Hebrew: _Pikud HaMerkaz_) in the Jordan Valley.
 Exceptionally I often acted in the role of deputy company commander (Hebrew: _Samap_) even though I was a _Shlav Betnik_ (English: those first drafted over age 26) with only 4 months of basic training.
-Considering that the IDF intended to send me to a combat infantry unit for the whole period of my 13 years of reserve duty, about half of my basic training was a complete waste of time, e.g. kitchen duty, gardening duty, and guard duty, instead of primarily focusing on combat skills.
+Considering that the IDF intended to send me to a combat infantry unit for the whole period of my 13 years of reserve duty, about 3/4 of my basic training was a complete waste of time, e.g. kitchen duty, gardening duty, and guard duty, instead of primarily focusing on combat skills.
 6. __Sport:__ I still engage in regular vigorous exercise at a gym for 90 min 3x per week - cardio and heavy weights.
 When I was younger I engaged in Judo, freestyle wrestling, and Tai Chi.
 7. __Meditation:__ Developed my own meditation technique  based upon the principle of sympathetic harmonics.
 I can almost instantaneously lower my pulse to under 55 bpm.
 I can quickly teach this technique to others with just a clock that has a sweep second hand, and ideally by using a high speed metronome app that supports 300 beats per min, i.e. 5 Hz the brain's theta wave frequency.
 8. __Hobbies:__ Classical guitar (currently rusty).
 I teach the use of music composition software to my musically inclined children (one of whom is a concert cellist) and grandchildren.